Split-Correctness in Information Extraction: Preliminaries on Document Spanners

 The framework focuses on functions that extract spans from documents and assigns them to variables.
-To this end, we fix an infinite set \svars of \emph{span variables}, which range over spans, i.e., pairs of integers.
+To this end, we fix a countably infinite set \svars of \emph{span variables}, which range over spans, i.e., pairs of integers.
 The sets $\Sigma$ and \svars are disjoint.
-For a finite set $\vars \subseteq \svars$ of variables and a document $\doc \in \Sigma^*$, a \emph{$(\vars, \doc)$-tuple} is a mapping $t: \vars \to \text{Spans(\doc)}$ that assigns a span of \doc to each variable.
-If \vars is clear from context, or \vars is irrelevant, we may also just write \emph{``\doc-tuple.''} A set of $(\vars, \doc)$-tuples is called a \emph{$(\vars, \doc)$-relation}, which is also called a \emph{span-relation (over \doc)}.
+A \emph{$\doc$-tuple} $\tup$ is a total function from a finite set of variables into \emph{Spans(\doc)}.
+We denote the variables of $\tup$, i.e., the set of variables on which $\tup$ is defined, by \emph{$\dom(\tup)$}.
+If the document $\doc$ is clear from the context we sometimes say \emph{tuple} instead of $\doc$-tuple.
+For a \doc-tuple \tup and a set $Y \subset \svars$ we define the \doc-tuple $\projectTup{\tup}{Y}$ as the restriction of $\tup$ to the variables in $\dom(\tup)\cap Y$.
+We say that a tuple $\tup$ is \emph{empty}, denoted by $\tup = \emptytup$, if $\dom(\tup) = \emptyset$.
+If $s$ is a span of $\doc$ and $\tup$ is a \doc-tuple, we say that $s$ covers $\tup$ if $s$ covers $\tup(x)$ for every variable $x \in \dom(\tup)$.
+Furthermore, let $\tup$ be a non empty $\doc$-tuple for some document $\doc \in \docs$.
+We define the minimal span that covers $t$ as the span $\spanij$, where and